sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

     - What about table change - don't delete field, don't delete tables

 (PCF and routing)
--   Can you describe which PCF components are responsible for updating the routing table (that is being used by "GoRouter) whenever a new instance is created or old instance gets destroyed?
+-   Can you describe which PCF component (inside Diego Cell) in the following [picture](https://docs.cloudfoundry.org/concepts/diego/diego-architecture.html) responsible for updating the routing table that is being used by "GoRouter" whenever a new instance is created or old instance gets destroyed?

+## Challenge exercise

+-  Exercise blue-green deployment by creating "pal-tracker2" with WELCOME_MESSAGE of "Hello2 from the review environment"
+-  Use "cf push" command for the exercise (no need to use pipeline)

 ## Steps for blue-green deployment